Do not click just because an email tells you to!

 1. Look at who it is from.
 If it is not from someone you recognize or appears to be from some vague office at Duke or other entity, be suspicious.

 2. Look at the expression of urgency.
 If the email wants you to act right away, be suspicious.

 3. Look at what the email wants you to do.
 If the only option is clicking on a link or an attachment, be suspicious.

 4. Look for clues that it is not genuine.

-- Does the From: address text say it’s from Duke, but the message seems to come from some other account?
+- Does the From: address text say it’s from Duke or some other respected entity, but the email seems to come from some other account?

 If any of these are true, be suspicious.